1jour1vin

 Wine rated (2014 guide) 89/100 (Very good wine)

-Rich and sophisticated, this 2011 vintage has notes of cedar, blackcurrant, and cherry, and a dark ruby color.
-With medium body, pleasant and fruity maturity, good purity and depth, without any herbaceous character or harshness, it is precocious, flattering, appealing, and suggests that it will be ready to drink for 10 to 15 years.
+Rich and complex, this deep ruby-colored 2011 offers notes of cedar, blackcurrant, and cherry.
+With medium body, pleasant and fruity ripeness, good purity, and depth—without any herbaceous notes or harshness—it is early-drinking, flattering, and approachable, suggesting it will remain enjoyable for 10 to 15 years.

 About the estate: